diliptech2019/MySQL_JWT_CURD/README.md

 # list of node module

-Here i used express , dotenv , jsonwebtoken and mysql
+Here i used express , dotenv , jsonwebtoken,bcrypt and mysql

+Here for password encryption we used bcrypt library hashSync methods and for decrypt use compareSync methods

 # how to install above module

-npm install express mysql jsonwebtoken  dotenv
+npm install express mysql jsonwebtoken  dotenv bcrypt

 # how to run server